 Three years on, informed by her global community of teachers, Kelly is still learning and pouring, pouring and learning.
 She produces and sells her paintings under her business Pour ME fluid art by KB.
 Kelly lives in Freeport with her husband, Dan, an accomplished woodworker responsible for the elegant frames to her pieces.

 This month-long exhibit is free, open to the public, and available for viewing during regular library hours.
 Kelly’s work can also se seen at Michel Paul Artist Studio at 168 Water Street in Hallowell.
 Interested parties can reach Kelly at email@example.com.

 Freeport Community Library is an avid supporter of the arts, especially those artists from our community.
 Each month we feature a different artist or collective.
 Each exhibit is month-long.
 FCL provides this community exhibit space to all participants free of charge.

-Typically artwork goes up the first day of the month scheduled and is picked-up the last day of that month.
-If the library isn’t open on the 1st of the month since it falls on a Sunday or holiday, then artwork goes up the first day the library is open.
+Typically artwork goes up the first day of the month and is picked-up the last day of that month.
+If the library isn’t open on the 1st of the month, then artwork goes up the first day the library is open.
 And, if the library is closed the last day of the month then the artwork is picked-up earlier in the month.